Asymptotic Four Point Functions: Superconformal Blocks

 The super-OPE relies on the use of a superconformal block to resum the contributions of all the superconformal descendants of a given superconformal primary with weights $\Delta, s, m, n$.
 In this appendix we record its expression when the superconformal primary that is flowing is either long or half-BPS and when the external operators are identical half-BPS superconformal primaries.

 The non-BPS block presented in (\ref{long}) can be read off from various references, e.g.~\cite{Nirschl:2004pa,Dolan:2004mu,Dolan:2004iy,Bissi}.
 In contrast, less is written explicitly about the BPS block.
 Following~\cite{Nirschl:2004pa,Dolan:2004mu} it has become conventional to decompose the protected part of the four point function over an OPE-like basis of (single variable hypergeometric) functions \cite{Dolan:2004iy,Nirschl:2004pa}, which solve a SUSY version \cite{Bissi} of the Casimir eigenvalue equation \cite{Dolan:2003hv}.
 These functions are however \textit{not} identical to the BPS blocks we are after, as one can easily see by checking their content in usual conformal waves.
 We give in (\ref{BPSb}) the expression we have found for the BPS block by adding enough of the former functions together until we got the appropriate OPE content for an half-BPS multiplet.
+A general formula for all the superconformal blocks of interest can also be found in \cite{Doobary:2015gia}.